Undecidability of the spectral gap in rotationally symmetric Hamiltonians: Introduction

 Instead, we define a different encoding of the tiling problem into a 2D Hamiltonian, which is rotationally invariant as long as the underlying tiling set is, but with the downside of having to consider 4-body plaquette interactions instead of nearest neighbor ones.

-\item Finally, in order to merge the Robinson tiling with the QTM Hamiltonian, we initialize a 1D computation on each side of each ``red square'' of side $4^n$, where red squares are features appearing in the Robinson tiling with non-zero density for each value of the parameter $n$.
-We do so by detecting the corners of such square, and initializing a 1D computation on each side in a clockwise fashion, thus breaking the reflection symmetry of the 1D Hamiltonian and guaranteeing that the 2D model has a unique ground state in the gapped case, which is also invariant under rotations (but not under reflections). \end{enumerate}
+\item Finally, in order to merge the Robinson tiling with the QTM Hamiltonian, we initialize a 1D computation on each side of each ``red square'' of size $4^n$, where red squares are features appearing in the Robinson tiling with non-zero density for each value of the parameter $n$.
+We do so by detecting the corners of such squares, initializing a 1D computation on each side, and fusing them with two specific Hamiltonians that guarantee that the final 2D model has a unique ground state in the gapped case, which is also invariant under rotations (but not under reflections). \end{enumerate}

 As a consequence of the last point, the spectral gap problem we consider is the strong version defined in \cite{Cubitt2015}: to distinguish between the case in which $H(n)$ has a unique ground state with a constant energy gap separating it from any excited state, or has a dense spectrum in an interval containing the ground state energy in the limit of large system size.
 By construction the family of models defined only falls in one of the two cases.